merguriev/SelfPortal/README.md

 ## License

-This project is licensed under the CC-BY-NC-SA License - see the [CC website](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) for details
+This project is licensed under Apache 2.0 License.

 ## Acknowledgments && Built-ins